Giseung-Park/Constrained-Maxmin-MORL/README.md

 ## Contact

-If you have any question or discussion, feel free to send an e-mail to gs.park@utoronto.ca.
+If you have any question or discussion, feel free to send an e-mail to giseung.park@utoronto.ca.